0x77dev/ava/README.md

 Hi there!
 My name is Ava.
 Temperature feels like 0.21°C. Wind speed is 10.79 km/h.
 ```

-## TODO

-- [ ] Add more examples like weather
-- [ ] Add adapters for other platforms (Telegram, Discord, Slack, etc.)
-- [ ] Create a web interface
-  - [ ] Create an documentation using Docus
-- [ ] Ship in a Docker container
-- [ ] Add conversation history store and context for GPT-3.0
-- [ ] Add multi language support (DeepL API middleware)
-- [ ] Add user profiles and user groups
-  - [ ] RBAC on top of groups and limit VM/GPT-3 context based on user group
-- [ ] Allow user to add custom extensions and personalize Ava

 ## Legal

 This project is not affiliated with OpenAI in any way.